DimitrisRammos/Compilers/README.md

 # Compilers

-This project is work from our sixth half year in https://www.di.uoa.gr/.
+This project is work from our sixth semester in https://www.di.uoa.gr/.

 ## Install